 - Gain spectacular views of the Tibetan landscape

-Mt.
-Kailash and Lake Mansarovar have deep roots in Hindu mythology and are believed to be sacred.
+The Mt.
+Kailash and Lake Mansarovar Pilgrimage has deep roots in Hindu mythology.
+Kailash and Mansarovar are believed to be sacred.
 The clockwise circumambulation of Mt.
-Kailash’s 32 mile circumference is believed to bring purity into one’s life and is a destination for many Hindus on pilgrimage.
+Kailash’s 32 mile circumference is said to bring purity into one’s life and is a destination for many Hindus on pilgrimage.